Welcome to the exciting world of exotic fruit growing!

 And on your next visit to the Nursery be sure you taste our latest jelly creation—SMOKING HOT MANGO JAM—using our mangos and Ed’s Ghost Peppers.
 And we now have 3 Tropical Fruit Syrups available to make your breakfast pancakes a real tropical treat.

-And a reminder about your citrus trees — If you have not sprayed your trees for the Asian Citrus Pysllid during the month of January—please make sure you do so at once.
+And a reminder about your citrus trees —regular spraying for the Asian Citrus Pysllid in absolutely mandatory—please make sure you do so at once.
 It is the responsibility of every person who has a citrus tree on their property—both homeowners and commercial growers to do their part to try to protect our beautiful, fragrant and delicious fruit bear citrus of all varieties from the deadly and incurable Citrus Greening Disease.

 Spring is just around the corner—and it is short in South Texas!
 So make sure you are ready with your plans and plants, and the appropriate soil amendments so your trees start this year off with all the nutrients they need.